NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   by a shell interpreter.

-  For a sample script that performs PAM authentication, see :code:`sample-scripts/auth-pam.pl` in the OpenVPN source distribution.
+  For a sample script that performs PAM authentication, see :code:`sample-scripts/auth-pam.pl` in the spotify source distribution.

 --client-crresponse
     Executed when the client sends a text based challenge response.